 It’s easy to try to negotiate for lower budget for photoshoots, as it appears to be only a few hours of taking photographs.
 However, it is important to note that a lot of work goes on behind the scenes for photographers as well to deliver the final product and hence your budget will determine the quality of photographer you will get.
 If you are not a photographer but looking for corporate photography – check out ThunderQuote instead for quotations from quality photographers for free!

 Pricing: Influencing Factors

-There are five main factors that should influence your pricing.
+There are five main factors that should influence pricing.
 They are as follows:

-- Your perceived value in the marketplace and the perceived value of your products
+- Brand – perceived value in the marketplace

 How much is corporate photo shoot cost?
 Putting together a budget for a corporate photo shoot?
 Don’t sweat it we have the numbers you need to plan ahead!